wlandau/r-multiverse.github.io/terms.md

 ## 2. No Warranty

 **AS-IS BASIS**:
-All packages and services provided through the Repository are offered "as-is", without any warranty of any kind.
+All Packages and Services provided through the Repository are offered "as-is", without any warranty of any kind.
 Without limiting this, we expressly disclaim all warranties, whether express, implied or statutory, including, but not limited to, warranties of merchantability, fitness for a particular purpose, non-infringement, title, security, and accuracy of data.
-There is no warranty that the packages and services will meet your requirements; that access to the Repository will be uninterrupted, timely, secure, or error-free; that the information provided is accurate, reliable or correct; that any defects or errors will be corrected; that the Repository will be available at any particular time or location; or that packages obtained from the Repository are free of viruses or other harmful components.
+There is no warranty that the Packages and Services will meet your requirements; that access to the Repository will be uninterrupted, timely, secure, or error-free; that the information provided is accurate, reliable or correct; that any defects or errors will be corrected; that the Repository will be available at any particular time or location; or that Packages obtained from the Repository are free of viruses or other harmful components.

-The Project Participants shall not be held responsible for any defects in the packages obtained from the repository or any damages that result from their use.
+The Project Participants shall not be held responsible for any defects in the Packages obtained from the repository or any damages that result from their use.
 You assume full responsibility and risk of loss resulting from your downloading and/or use of files, information, content or other material obtained from the Repository.

 ## 3. Limitation of Liability